grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 1. In GameManager's **RoundEnding** function we call the **ShowAd** method, which first mutes the background music, then calls **Vungle.showAd** and sets a flag so the game loop knows to wait for ad to complete (**m_isDisplayingAd**).

 With that, we are now ready to test ads in our game.

+>Note: If after uncommenting the #define SHOW_VUNGLE_ADS you get an error that looks like this: "The type or namespace name AdfinishedEventArgs could not be found" it means Unity did not refresh the reference to Assembly-CSharp-firstpass.dll.
+Implement this workaround: <br />
+    1. Expand Assembly-CSharp project's references. <br />
+    2. Look at the properties for the Assembly-CSharp-firstpass reference and locate the Path property.
+If you are using the //build configuration, the path is c:\labs\CodeLabs-GameDev-2-UnityWin10\Source\Ex1\Begin\UWP\Assembly-CSharp\bin\x86\Debug\Assembly-CSharp-firstpass.dll.  <br />
+    3. Once you have the path, in Windows Explorer, navigate to the containing folder and delete that dll.  <br />
+    4. Rebuild in Visual Studio. <br />

 #### Let's see it!####
 To see Vungle ads, just run the game and win two rounds.
 After the second round, the ad will show up.